-- (a) by the substitution in paragraph (e) for subparagraphs (i) to (iv) of the following subparagraphs: - "(i) commences or discontinues to practise in the [province] area of jurisdiction of its society; - (ii) takes up employment in that [province] area of jurisdiction or 40 ceases to be employed therein as a practitioner;

-- (iii) enters into or withdraws from a partnership with any person practising in that [province] area of jurisdiction; or - (iv) practises in that [province] area of jurisdiction and who changes his or her business or residential address;"; and - (b) by the substitution for paragraph (j) of the following paragraph: - "(j) subject to such conditions as it may deem fit to impose, permit members of its society to form associations of such members, to be known as circles, in respect of such areas [of the province] within the area of jurisdiction of the society concerned as the council may determine from time to time; determine the duties, functions and powers of such circles; designate places as the headquarters of such circles; and determine the constitution of bodies responsible for the management of the affairs of such circles;".
+- 23. Section 69 of the principal Act is hereby amended - by the substitution in paragraph (e) for subparagraphs (i) to (iv) of the following subparagraphs: - "(i) commences or discontinues to practise in the [province] area of jurisdiction of [its] the society; - takes up employment in [that] the [province] area of jurisdiction or 35 ceases to be employed therein as a practitioner; - enters into or withdraws from a partnership with any person practising in [that] the [province] area of jurisdiction; or - practises in [that] the [province] area of jurisdiction and who changes his or her business or residential address;"; and 40 - (b) by the substitution for paragraph (j) of the following paragraph: - "(j) subject to such conditions as it may deem fit to impose, permit members of its society to form associations of such members, to be known as circles, in respect of such areas [of the province] within the area of jurisdiction of the society concerned as the council may 45 determine from time to time; determine the duties, functions and powers of such circles; designate places as the headquarters of such circles; and determine the constitution of bodies responsible for the management of the affairs of such circles;".

-Amendment of section 71 of Act 53 of 1979, as amended by section 24 of Act 87 of 1989, section 16 of Act 115 of 1993 and section 17 of Act 42 of 2013

-- (a) by the substitution for subsection (1) of the following subsection: "(1) A council may in the prescribed manner inquire into cases of alleged unprofessional or dishonourable or unworthy conduct or contravention of any law repealed by section 35 of the Attorneys Amendment Act, 2014, on the part of or by any attorney, notary or conveyancer whose name has been placed on the roll of any court within the [province] area of jurisdiction of its society, whether or not he or she 10 is a member of such society, or of any person serving articles of clerkship or a contract of service with a member of its society, or of any former candidate attorney referred to in section 8(4)."; and - (b) by the addition of the following subsection:
+Amendment of section 71 of Act 53 of 1979, as amended by section 24 of Act 87 of 50 1989, section 16 of Act 115 of 1993 and section 17 of Act 42 of 2013 conveyancer whose name has been placed on the roll of any court within the [province] area of jurisdiction of its society, whether or not he or she is a member of such society, or of any person serving articles of clerkship or a contract of service with a member of its society, or of any former candidate attorney referred to in section 8(4)."; and